 - If you have not participated in any class for 21 consecutive calendar days (excluding scheduled breaks), you will be administratively withdrawn from your program.
 You may not exceed 14 days of nonattendance if you are enrolled in a 6-week term.

 - If you fail to log attendance in any individual class within the first 21 days of the term, you will be dropped from the class or classes.
-In course and course modules of 5 weeks or fewer in duration, individual class nonattendance withdrawals will be based on the first 21 days of the parent term only.
-ExcelTrack competency modules are not subject to this course withdrawal.
+Module courses are not subject to this course withdrawal.

-- If you are a first-term or returning student enrolled in a non-ExcelTrack program and do not register attendance within the add/drop period, your enrollment will be cancelled.
-If you are a first-term or returning student enrolled in an ExcelTrack program and do not opt in to a term within the add/drop period, your enrollment will be cancelled.
+- If you are a first-term or returning student enrolled in a non-ExcelTrack program and do not register attendance within any of the classes remaining in your schedule at the end of the add/drop period, your enrollment will be cancelled.
+If you are a first-term or returning student enrolled in an ExcelTrack program and do not complete academic activity prior to the end of the third week of a 10-week term or the second week of a 6-week term, your enrollment will be cancelled.

-- If you are withdrawn due to nonattendance, grades of “W” will be posted for your courses, except when the period of nonattendance occurs in the final 28 days of a term (21 days in 6-week terms,14 days in courses and course modules of 5 weeks or fewer in duration) when “F” grades will be posted.
-ExcelTrack competency modules successfully completed before a withdrawal of any kind will be recorded as such on the transcript.
+- If you are withdrawn due to nonattendance, grades of “W” will be posted for your courses, except when the period of nonattendance occurs in the final 28 days of a term (21 days in 6-week terms) when “F” grades will be posted.
+Module courses successfully completed before a withdrawal of any kind will be recorded as such on the transcript.

 Any incomplete courses at the time of withdrawal are subject to standard University withdrawal policies.